Palazzo d'Accursio (or Comunale)

 Bologna's City Hall

-Filling the western side of the Piazza Maggiore, the crenellated Palazzo Comunale incorporates the 1287 Casa Accursio (the arcaded section, originally the home of the great medieval Jurist and law professor Accursio), and the 1425 annexe by Fioravante Fioravanti.
+Filling the western side of the Piazza Maggiore, the crenellated Palazzo Comunale incorporates the Casa Accursio of 1287 (the arcaded section, once the home of the great medieval Jurist and law professor Accursio), and the 1425 annexe by Fioravante Fioravanti.
 It has been the centre of local politics ever since 1336, when the Casa Accursio became the seat of the Anziani (Elders), the magistrates in charge of the Commune.

 The Palazzo took on its current fortress-like appearance in a rebuilding of 1365, when Cardinal Albornoz had taken over the city for the Church and feared a revolt.
 Fioravanti also added the tower, the Torre d'Accursio; other remodellings took place in the 16th century after the fall of the Bentivoglio.

-The Palazzo has seen its share of On 21 November, 1920, it was scene of the infamous massacre that marked the beginnings of the Fascist party in Bologna.
-Newly elected Socialist mayor Enio Gnudi, who had served as president of the railway union, was presiding over his first session of the city council while his supporters celebrated his victory when a band of squadristi entered the piazza and started shooting at the Palazzo d'Accursio; the carabinieri inside shot back; the Communists threw bombs.
+The Palazzo has seen its share of recent violence as well.
+On 21 November, 1920, it was scene of the infamous massacre that marked the beginnings of the Fascist party in Bologna.
+Newly elected Socialist mayor Enio Gnudi, who had served as president of the railway union, was presiding over his first session of the city council when a band of squadristi entered the piazza and started shooting at the Palazzo d'Accursio; the carabinieri inside shot back; the Communists threw bombs.
 Eleven were killed, including a member of the opposition, and fifty were wounded; the city government was dissolved by the prefect.